 You might think of Blu Jam as that place you go for extreme-hangover pancakes on a Sunday morning, but they also have an entire section of their brunch menu titled “Healthy & Fitness.”
 This Valley staple (with another location in Hollywood) is clearly happy to diversify.
 Go simple with granola, or channel your inner Crossfit addict with the giant Power House of scrambled egg whites, spinach, tomatoes, and chicken breasts.

 Amara Kitchen in Highland Park doesn’t just have a couple of healthy dishes stuck between fried things.
 Their entire menu is focused on stuff that’s actually good for you.
 You should be ordering the paleo pancakes, but they also do creative things with eggs, like serving them with coleslaw, squash, avocado, and pesto.
 The space itself is pretty bare bones and service can be slow, but for a low-key Eastside brunch, Amara is a very virtuous choice.

 Kitchen Mouse is the king of gluten-free, vegan-if-you-want brunch in Highland Park.
 Even during the week it feels like most of the Eastside is here for chilaquiles and breakfast tacos in a setting that feels like your great aunt who loves frilly things got to go wild.
-For our money though, the house pancakes made with oat, buckwheat, and cornflour are the move to make here.
+For our money though, the house pancakes made with oat, buckwheat, and cornflour are the thing to order here.